Protect voting rights—oppose the SAVE Act

 The massive group of Americans this would disenfranchise includes:

-• Voters without a passport or up to date birth certificate
+- Voters without a passport or who have lost their birth certificate

 Every election office across the U.S. will be impacted by this bill because it mandates that they:

-Not only will this significantly increase the strain on an already strained system, but it will negate the millions of dollars of current infrastructure that is already in place across all 50 states and DC for voter registration and cost millions of dollars to implement
+Not only will this significantly increase the strain on an already strained system, but it will negate the millions of dollars of current infrastructure that is already in place across all 50 states and DC for voter registration and will cost millions of dollars to implement.

 7) Is DA coordinating with other groups of impacted people?

-As a State party, we cannot coordinate with 501c3 and c4 organizations, though we can work towards the same objectives.
+As a State party, we cannot coordinate with 501c3 organizations, though we can work towards the same objectives.

 8) How does the SAVE Act Undermine Voting Rights?